 Emergency Preparedness Resources

-The National Institute of Environmental Health Sciences (NIEHS) Worker Education and Training Program (WETP) has compiled a number of resources related to emergency preparedness and response.This webpage provides documents and resources that address emergency preparedness in general.
+The National Institute of Environmental Health Sciences (NIEHS) Worker Training Program (WTP) has compiled a number of resources related to emergency preparedness and response.This webpage provides documents and resources that address emergency preparedness in general.
 Documents found on this page primarily address issues in government preparedness and public preparedness.
 Use the menu on the left-hand side to locate documents and links which contain resources for worker safety and training topics on different emergency preparedness and response situations.

 - Emergency Responders Health Monitoring and Surveillance (ERHMS) Document and Guide for Key Decision Makers 2012.
 The National Institute for Occupational Safety and Health (NIOSH)convened a consortium of federal agencies, state health departments, and volunteer responder groups to develop this set of guidelines and recommendations to address all aspects of protecting emergency responders.
 It is intended to be of use to all those involved in the deployment and protection of emergency responders, including incident management leadership; leadership of response organizations; health, safety, and medical personnel; and the workers themselves.